-This year, Erev Tisha B’av falls out on Shabbos.
+This year, 2022, Tisha B’av is observed on Motzei Shabbos.
 There are a number of unique laws:

 The regular seudas hamafsekes that is eaten before Tisha B’av (eating an egg etc.) does not take place.
 Rather, one may eat regular Shabbos food until the fast begins.
-One may eat Shalosh Seudos together with friends and family (if this what is normally done).
+One may eat Shalosh Seudos together with friends and family if this is what they normally do.

 All the other restrictions begin at nightfall.

 One says the blessing on the candle after Shabbos.